 1 Laurel Gray VineyardsHamptonvilleSee on map

-On land that’s been in the Myers family for 10 generations, Laurel Gray Vineyards grows 10 acres of French vinifera grapes.
+On land that’s been in the Myers family for 15 generations, Laurel Gray Vineyards grows 10 acres of French vinifera grapes.
 The soil’s sandy loam and the cool breezes of the Yadkin Valley provide ideal growing conditions.
 Structures on the farm reflect the property’s previous roles, such as the tasting room that was once a milking parlor and the red barn that now serves as a backdrop for wedding photos.
 It produces dry reds and whites, and several dessert wines.
 Scarlet Mountain, the customer favorite, blends merlot, cabernet sauvignon, cabernet franc and chardonnay for a medium-bodied red.
-You may bring your own picnics or order (in advance) gourmet picnic baskets.
+Deli-style items and local goods are available to purchase in the tasting room.

 Many North Carolina vineyards once grew tobacco instead of grapes, and Dobbins Creek is a prime example.
 Throughout the 1950s, the King family grew tobacco here, and it wasn’t until 2002 that grapevines took up root in the soil.
 Ram Cat Red, a blend of estate-grown merlot, cabernet sauvignon and cabernet franc, reflects the nickname locals bestowed on this rural area.
 One of the winery’s newest additions is a Provence-style dry rosé.
 The log cabin tasting room showcases hickory flooring, a fireplace made of stone quarried in nearby Morganton and a bar covered in wild cherry wood harvested on the property.

 3 Shadow Springs Vineyard